A Modular Approach for Multimodal Summarization of TV Shows: Decomposition into Modules

 where $S(i,j)$ is defined as zero when $i=j$.
 This motivates a dynamic programming solution, similar to the CYK algorithm for context-free parsing \cite{kasami1966efficient}, in which we compute, in order, the optimal solution of spans of lengths $2,\dots m$, and reuse solutions of smaller spans when computing those of larger spans.

 Our algorithm runs in $O(N^3)$, with only $O(N^2)$ calls to compute the scene cost as per Equation~\eqref{eq:mdl-single-scene-cost}.
 The scene breaks can be transferred to the video because of the dynamic time-warping alignment between the transcript and the timestamps in the closed captions, as described in Section~\ref{sec:mult-summ-task}.
-Note, we do not have to specify the number of scenes, that is determined automatically by our algorithm.
+Note, that our algorithm determines automatically the number of scenes.